BSc Economics

 Foundation Units

-- Statistics 2 (half unit) and Mathematics 2 (half unit) (C)
+- Mathematics 1 (half course) and MT105B Mathematics 2** (half course)